 You are not free when you can’t definatively say “no.” After all, the devil tricked Eve because she couldn’t say no. So, part of having freedom is your ability to say “no” and put up barriers.
 Isn’t interesting right after Jesus says “let your no be no,” he then says, “Anything more than this comes from the evil one” (Matthew 5:37).
 In other words, if you can’t say no or put up restrictions, just like Eve couldn’t, all this shows is that you’ve been cunningly duped by the demonic.
 What the devil does (as he did with Eve) is he plays off people’s feelings and makes them so emotionally confused that they can’t put up restrictions.

 Finally, you can’t have freedom without referencing the truth.
-Even Bob Dylan knows that freedom needs to be connected to truth.
+Even Bob Dylan knows this.
 In his song, Jokerman, Dylan writes, “Freedom, just around the corner from you but with truth so far off, what good would it do?
 So, freedom and truth are a packaged deal.
 Freedom without truth is meaningless.
 Freedom is not an anything goes and nothing counts explanation.
-Freedom is to become the happy, whole person you are meant to be.
-Truth conveys who you are and who your end is.
+Freedom is to become the happy, whole person you were designed to be.
 The self doesn’t define the truth or create the truth the self merely discovers the truth.
 Mankind didn’t create the laws of physics, we just discovered them.
 We didn’t create the world or the self.
 Humanity just showed up on the universe scene and all the sophisticated and interconnected laws that govern the universe were already working for us.
 Therefore, freedom has nothing to do with the ability to create on your own.
 The idea that freedom is associated with self-creation is actually the devil’s old religion of self-worship.